Want to Take Better Photos? This is How I Take Photographs #3

 Since 2008 I’ve been tinkering with my outdoor natural light studio.
 I love the simplicity and portability of it.
 I can set it up in about 20 minutes.
 It needs no electric lights and rarely have I ever used flash.

-I was inspired by Irving Penn’s outdoor studio which he wrote about in his book, ‘Worlds in a Small Room’.
+Irving Penn’s outdoor studio inspired me.
+He wrote about in his book, ‘Worlds in a Small Room’.
 My version started life a lot smaller and lighter than Penn’s.
 I’ve altered it and expanded it over the years, but it’s still manageable on my own.

 Working with a black or a white background and available light, I am able to isolate my subjects.
 They are worth setting apart.
 Keeping them within the comfort zone of their home village, yet having them appear on their own creates dynamic portraits.
 Had I to make these portraits in a city studio with electric lighting the energy would be profoundly different.